-AEMO received four written submissions in the first stage of consultation.
+AEMO received four written submissions in the first stage of consultation, from AGL Energy (AGL), the Clean Energy Investor Group (CEIG), ERM Power (ERM) and Origin Energy (Origin).
 Copies of all written submissions (excluding any confidential information) have been published on AEMO's website at: https://aemo.com.au/en/consultations/current-and-closed-consultations/forward-looking-transmission-loss-factors.